THIS DATE IN HISTORY: Feb. 4

 Exactly 10 years later, Gretzky scores his 1,071st professional goal (regular season and playoffs, including the NHL and World Hockey Association) in the New York Rangers' 8-4 victory against the Vancouver Canucks at Madison Square Garden.
 It ties him with Gordie Howe for total career goals scored.

 Video: Wayne Gretzky all-time leader in goals, points

 1943: Frank Calder, president of the NHL since its inception in 1917, dies of a heart attack in a Montreal hospital.
 He's replaced on an interim basis by Red Dutton.

-1997: Mario Lemieux scores his 600th goal to help the Pittsburgh Penguins defeat the visiting Vancouver Canucks 6-4.
+1997: Mario Lemieux scores his 600th goal to help the Pittsburgh Penguins to a 6-4 win against the visiting Vancouver Canucks.
 The milestone goal, into an empty net, comes in his 719th game, one more game than Gretzky needed to get his 600th goal.
-Lemieux does become the first player to score 600 goals while spending his entire career with one team.
+Lemieux becomes the first player to score 600 goals while spending his entire NHL career with one team.

 Video: Mario Lemieux scored 100 points 10 different times

 2003: Jaromir Jagr scores his 500th NHL goal and completes a natural hat trick when he scores 7:19 into the second period of the Washington Capitals' 5-1 road win against the Tampa Bay Lightning.
 Jagr, playing in his 928th NHL game, becomes the 33rd player to score 500 goals.
 It's Jagr's 11th NHL hat trick, and he reaches 30 goals in a season for the 12th time in his 13 NHL seasons.